How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 How to store an empty oak barrel?

-Speaking of wooden structures, one should not forget how such material lends itself to moisture and temperature changes.
-As a rule, wood products are subjected to auxiliary processing in order to preserve their functionality for the longest possible time.
+When talking about wooden structures, we should not forget how susceptible this material is to moisture and temperature changes.
+As a rule, wood products are subjected to auxiliary processing in order to preserve their functionality for as long as possible.
 However, this has nothing to do with barrels.
-Oak barrels intended to store alcoholic beverages or foodstuffs must not be coated with varnishes, oils or paints.
+Oak barrels in which alcoholic beverages or food are supposed to be stored should not be coated with varnishes, oils or paints.
 The fact is that such procedures can not only affect the taste of the contents, but also harm the health of the user.

-If you plan to leave an oak barrel empty for a long time, you should ensure proper storage of the product.
-After each use, the barrel should be thoroughly rinsed with drinking water, and then scalded with boiling water with soda ash.
+If you plan to leave the oak barrel empty for a long time, you should ensure that the product is properly stored.
+After each use, the barrel should be thoroughly rinsed with drinking water and then scalded with boiling water and soda ash.
 Then you should wipe the product dry and place it in a canvas or jute bag.
 This will protect the container from dust.
-The most suitable place to store empty oak barrels is a utility room or shed made of wood.
-Please note that it is strictly forbidden to put the barrel on the ground.
-Direct contact with the ground will lead to the fact that the product will pick up moisture, and subsequently become moldy.
+The most suitable place to store empty oak barrels is a utility room or barn made of wood.
+Please note that it is strictly forbidden to place the barrel on the ground.
+Direct contact with the ground will cause the product to absorb moisture and subsequently become moldy.

-What do you need to know about barrel depletion?
+What you need to know about barrel depletion?

-Alcohol draws a lot of nutrients out of the keg.
-It is important after the next batch of moonshine or cognac is drained, pour the next batch of alcohol-containing drink into a previously prepared oak barrel.
+Alcohol pulls quite a lot of nutrients out of the keg.
+It is important, after the next batch of moonshine or cognac is drained, to pour the next batch of alcohol-containing drink into a pre-prepared oak barrel.
 The break should be minimal and not exceed 24 hours.
-Therefore, experienced experts recommend preparing the required amount of ingredients in advance for the preparation of the next batch of moonshine.
-If you do not fill the vessel with another batch of alcohol in a timely manner, the inner walls of the product may become covered with mold, which is quite difficult to get rid of.
-You should also not forget that the oak gives its tannins to the contents of the barrel.
+Therefore, experienced specialists recommend preparing in advance the required amount of ingredients for preparing the next batch of moonshine.
+If you do not fill the vessel with the next batch of alcohol in a timely manner, the inner walls of the product may become covered with mold, which is quite difficult to get rid of.
+We should also not forget that oak releases its tannins into the contents of the barrel.
 Based on this, the aging period of the drink will change.
 Each subsequent tincture will require more and more time.
-As practice shows, the period of preparation of moonshine will increase by an average of 15-20%.
-Unfortunately, after 10-20 infusions (depending on the volume of the container), an oak barrel, having lost its basic properties, can serve its owners only as an original accessory or storage for alcohol.
+As practice shows, the period for preparing moonshine will increase by an average of 15-20%.
+Unfortunately, after 10-20 infusions (depending on the volume of the container), the oak barrel, having lost its basic properties, can only serve its owners as an original accessory or storage for alcohol.

-Over time, the barrel is depleted and loses its properties.
+Over time, the barrel becomes depleted and loses its properties.

 How to age moonshine in an oak barrel?

 It is important to observe a number of conditions when aging moonshine.
 The alcohol obtained after distillation, as a rule, has a harsh taste.
 In addition, moonshine can be cloudy.
 After aging alcohol in an oak barrel, the composition of the drink changes, which leads to an improvement in its quality.
-The aged drink acquires a golden hue, in addition, the oak barrel gives it a pleasant aroma.
-Tannin, in combination with other substances, helps to increase the strength of the alcoholic beverage, but at the same time, the moonshine will be softer and even acquire a light and pleasant vanilla flavor.
+The aged drink acquires a golden hue, in addition, an oak barrel gives it a pleasant aroma.
+Tannin, in combination with other substances, helps increase the strength of the alcoholic drink, but the moonshine will be softer and even acquire a light and pleasant vanilla flavor.

-Extra vibrations, smells, as well as contacts with moonshine and its contents are highly undesirable.
-In the event that it is required to increase the level of humidity in the room where the barrel is located, a bowl filled with water should be placed near it.
+Excessive vibrations, odors, as well as contacts with the moonshine installation and its contents are extremely undesirable.
+If you need to increase the humidity level in the room where the barrel is located, you should place a bowl filled with water near it.
 Do not forget that the water should be changed periodically, otherwise flowering cannot be avoided.

-The technology of operating wooden barrels and pouring moonshine into them for aging is elementary and understandable even to a beginner.
-The process is laborious and lengthy, but the production of environmentally friendly moonshine is worth such an effort.
+The technology for using wooden barrels and pouring moonshine into them for aging is elementary and understandable even to a beginner.
+The process is labor-intensive and time-consuming, but producing environmentally friendly moonshine is worth the effort.

 How to make whiskey from moonshine at home?

-In addition to the manufacture of traditional alcoholic beverages such as moonshine and cognac, whiskey is aged in oak barrels.
+In addition to making traditional alcoholic drinks such as moonshine and cognac, whiskey is aged in oak barrels.
 After the mash distillation process, it is poured into a container.
-After that, the distillate is diluted with drinking water.
-Using an alcohol meter, it is necessary to reach 63–65% of the strength of the drink.
+After this, the distillate is diluted with drinking water.
+Using an alcohol meter, you need to reach 63–65% alcohol strength.
 At the next stage, the drink is poured into an oak barrel and tightly closed.

-Barley is used as a key ingredient in the production of whiskey.
+Barley is used as a key ingredient in whiskey production.
 The following components are used to make single malt whiskey:

 • barley malt,